-- Following the concluding observations of June 2016, the Commission is implementing a programme of work to make sure that the UK and devolved Governments take concrete action to make the changes recommended by the UN.
-Our work includes engagement with Government, Parliament, Civil Society and other stakeholders.
+- Following the Concluding Observations of July 2016, the Commission is implementing a programme of work to make sure that the UK and devolved Governments take concrete action to make the changes recommended by the UN.
+Our work includes engagement with Government, Parliament, civil society and other stakeholders.

 - The next State report under CRC is due from the UK Government by January 2022.

-In June 2016 the UN Committee on the Rights of the Child published its concluding observations.
+In July 2016 the UN Committee on the Rights of the Child published its Concluding Observations.